Talking with a ghost: semi-virtual coupled levitated oscillators: Results

-Finally, we summarise the accessible oscillation frequencies and momentum damping rate of our ghost system in \sfref{fig:ghost_characterization}{d}.
-The accessible parameters depend on the effective mass of the ghost particle $M_\mathrm{g}$.
-At the minimum value of $M_\mathrm{g}$ the parameter range is broad and overlaps with the parameters of our real-particle.
+Finally, we summarise the accessible oscillation frequencies and momentum damping rate of our ghost system in Figure~\ref{fig:ghost_characterization}{d}.
+The~accessible parameters depend on the effective mass of the ghost particle $M_\mathrm{g}$.
+At~the minimum value of $M_\mathrm{g}$, the parameter range is broad and overlaps with the parameters of our real particle.
 We will show that this enables us to engineer a semi-virtual coupling between the real and ghost oscillators.
-The high degree of controllability over the ghost particle properties will enable the generation of coupled oscillators which would be difficult to engineer in a purely real two particle system.
+The~high degree of controllability over the ghost particle properties will enable the generation of coupled oscillators, which would be difficult to engineer in a purely real two-particle~system.